Volunteer with Rhinos

 Working with endangered animals and volunteering in Africa is never dull, and no two days are ever the same!
 The day for Imire volunteers is split into three parts.

-After an early coffee and rusk, you may head out into the conservancy to locate one of the focus species (either black or white rhino, elephants, or cheetah).
+After an early coffee and rusk, you may head out into the conservancy to locate one of the focus species (either black or white rhinos or elephants).
 Spend time observing these amazing animals and learn how to track from our experienced rangers.
 Head back to the volunteer house at around 0900 where you will sit down to a hearty breakfast cooked by one of our resident chefs.

 It’s out again at 1000 to complete another assignment - this could be a game count, working in the community or a K9 unit demonstration with the Anti-Poaching Unit.
 As the day heats up its time for a well-deserved lunch back at your volunteer accommodation, and you’ll head out again around 1430.